Teufel im Fleisch: Plot

 As young people dance the twist carefree, a voice-over warns of impending sexually-transmitted diseases.
 Doctors Alexander, Esters and Jensen leave Trieste by boat for Africa to search for the causes there.
 In a flashback, we learn that Dr. Alexander and Dr. Esters met through treatment for syphilis.
 Dr. Alexander and Dr. Jensen, in turn, saved the beautiful Jenny from being attacked by Soviet soldiers at the end of the war.
 Since then, they have worked together with Jenny as an assistant.
 When a squad of soldiers storms the clinic, they attack Jenny.

 Back in the present, the ship's doctor, Dr. Beuron heads to his apprenticeship in Marseille.
 There he is beaten by pimps before the police arrest the prostitutes.
-The next day, there is discovered to be a stowaway.
+The next day, a stowaway is discovered.
 She also tells her story in a flashback.
 Upon reaching East Africa, the researchers visit a clinic there.
 A local colleague explains that the white man brought a nasty disease.
-They find traces of prostitution everywhere before flying back home.
+They see evidence of prostitution everywhere before flying back home.
 There, Dr. Alexander gives a lecture with photos of syphilis patients.
 Dr. Esters complements the lecture with her report, visible as a flashback, about a sick person who has gone insane.
-Finally, Dr. Jensen provides insight into the current state of savagery among the youth.
+Finally, Dr. Jensen provides insight into the moral decay in today's youth.